Plant care and cultivation

 At the top of each stem, the dahlia forms a single, large flower that can range from a few centimeters to over a meter in diameter.
 The flowers come in a wide range of colors, including pink, red, orange, yellow, white, and even shades of purple and black.
 One of the most important features of the dahlia is its ability to bloom from mid-summer to early fall, providing a long season of beautiful color.

 The dahlia is also known for its versatility, as it can be grown in a variety of soil types and is suitable for both borders and containers.
 The plant is relatively easy to grow and care for, and is a popular choice for gardeners looking to add eye-catching blooms to their garden or landscape.
+To ensure robust blooming, regular deadheading and staking are recommended to support the large flowers and prevent them from drooping.

 If you're looking to add some striking and unconventional elements to your garden, you may also be interested in our article on plants with black flowers.